readyready15728/misc/stardew-valley-notes.md

 Valley](https://www.reddit.com/r/StardewValleyMods/comments/1gcamep/recommend_me_some_quality_expansion_mods/)
   which will be worth looking into at some point.
 More can be found by Googling 'stardew valley expansions' or even 'best stardew valley expansions'.
+* Happy Birthday made it impossible for me to read my mail so I got rid of it.